softwareguru/airflowsummit-website/content/faq/_index.md

 We will not have live streaming.
 We will, however, record sessions and make them available later.

 ### Can I join as sponsor?
 Yes!
-Please review our [Prospectus](/docs/airflow-summit-2026-prospectus-v1.2.pdf) or contact us at info@airflowsummit.org
+Please review our <a href="/docs/airflow-summit-2026-prospectus-v1_4.pdf" target="_blank">Prospectus</a> or contact us at info@airflowsummit.org

 ### Accessibility

 The Airflow Community strives to be a welcoming, inclusive, and accessible environment for all, regardless of ability.
-Participants requiring special accommodations should provide details in their registration and/or by emailing us at info@airflowsummit.org.
+Participants requiring special accommodations should provide details in their registration and/or by emailing us at <a href="mailto:info@airflowsummit.org" target="_blank">info@airflowsummit.</a>org.
 This information will be kept private and only be shared with individuals who need to know to secure these accommodations.

 ### What happened to the archive of past sessions?